frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 To know more about Payment Terms, [click here](/docs/user/manual/en/accounts/payment-terms).

 ### 3.8 Terms and Conditions
+When buying a product, the Supplier may have some terms and conditions around the product/service being sold.
+These can be added here.
 To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 ### 3.9 Print Settings